dy/sprae/r&d.md

 ### [ ] store: should we prohibit creation of new props?

   + Structs make objects nice: small, fast, obvious
   - Difficulty for arrays: we cannot really avoid creating new props there
     + What if we separate arrays to own `list` type of store?
   + We can define scopes via `:with` for new props
     + and that naturally prevents leaking variables
   ?
 Do we need extending root scope?
 Like writing some new props to it?
+  + `with` doesn't allow writing new props anyways

-## [ ] Componentization: what would be the most durable/meaningful/inspiring pattern?
+## [ ] Componentization: what would be the most durable/meaningful/inspiring pattern? -> likely no for now

   1. define-element

     - templating uses django syntax - leads to verbatim conflict ~ we're not necessarily going to use django
     - `<template>` within `<template>` is not nice, for the case of :each etc ~ foreach works as `<template directive="foraeach" expression="...">xxx</template>`, so it shouldn't be a problem
     - no obvious way to import elements
       - requires some bundling, likely for HTML
     - non-standard

   2. JS custom elements

     + allows esm bundling of templates
     + allows evaluatig sprae manually
     + fine-grain control of attributes
     - requires innerHTML
     - direct competition with JSX, which is weird
     ~ we can make spraex extension for JSX to allow :on attributes

   3. No componentization

     + discipline of tiny single-purpose apps
     + factors componentization out to other libs
     - makes sprae less useful as dependency

   4. include / html / render

     + gives intermediate solution
     + classic
     - no components
     - a bit implicit

   5. htmx-like requests

 ## [x] Pause/resume components (detached :if should not trigger internal fx) -> complete disposal cycle